jnguyen1098/plumage/README.md

 - `analyze.py` — takes the data from `mine.py` and creates a report determining the sentiments from aspects

 `plumage.py` is just a demo driver that runs these four modules in sequence.
+To get a more configurable experience, run the other scripts separately and tweak to your desire.